hepplerj/cv/web-cv.md

 *[Digital Community Engagement: Partnering Communities with the Academy](https://ucincinnatipress.manifoldapp.org/projects/digital-community-engagement)*.
 Co-editor with Rebecca Wingo and Paul Schadewald.
 Cincinnati: University of Cincinnati Press, 2020.

+- Awarded the National Council on Public History (NCPH) Book Award, 2021

+### Books in Development

 *The Nature of the Valley: Politics and the Environment in Postwar Silicon Valley*.
 Environment in Modern North America series.
-Norman: University of Oklahoma Press, under contract.
+Norman: University of Oklahoma Press, under contract, 2022.

 *California Rising: A New Urban History*.
 Co-editor with Lindsey Wieck.
 Lincoln: University of Nebraska Press, under contract.